The Women's March in Denver

 Helen Bonhotal didn’t let her age (88), wheelchair or oxygen tube stop her from flying from New York to join her family marching against the 45th president.
 She held a sign reading, “Now you’ve got grandma upset.”

-There was an art to the sign this morning.
-Plenty were old school, like “Hear us roar.”
-Some, like “Free Melania,” were catty.
-And others were funny as hell.
-“Nacho uterus,” for example, and “This toupee shall pass.”
-A man perched above street level at the Denver Pavilions held up his sign with ski poles.
-It read, “Trump skis in jeans,” as if, number one, that would happen, and, number 2, in the list of concerns about the new president, his ski wear might be of particular alarm.
+There was an art to the signs.
+The old school ones, like “Hear us roar.”
+The catty ones, like “Free Melania.”
+And the clever ones, like “Nacho uterus” and “This toupee shall pass.”
+One man held a sign with the ultimate Colorado insult: “Trump skis in jeans.”

-One day into Trump’s administration, protestors had gleaned a certain joy in the fight, an energy in mass frustration, a strength in their collective noise.
+One day into Trump’s administration, protesters gleaned a certain joy in the fight.
+Strength can come out of collective noise.

-But then the march wound down and the crowd dispersed and their noise softened to what life usually sounds like.
-There was a weariness visible on protestors’ faces as they headed into quieter blocks of the city toward the busses and cars that would take them home to a new reality in which Trump is president and likely will be for another three years, 11 months and 30 days.
-Maybe more.
+But then the march wound down and the marchers headed home, their faces weary and voices softened to what politics usually sounds like, quiet resignation.
+Trump was still running the country.

-Russell, the Texas transplant, rested her head one of her new friends’ shoulder.
+Russell, the Texas transplant, rested her head on one of her new friends’ shoulders.
 “Ugh,” she signed.
 “You can only shout so much.”

 Reporter Kelsey Ray contributed to this story.